jadelily18/docker-servers/README.md

 This repo serves as a place for all my personal Minecraft server "templates" as docker-compose files and assets.

-To use any of these templates, you'll need [Docker](https://github.com/docker/docker-install), [Python](https://www.python.org/downloads/), and [pip](https://pypi.org/project/pip/).
+To use any of these templates, you'll need [Docker](https://github.com/docker/docker-install).

 ## Installation

 ### Linux/OSX

 Download the respective file from the `build` directory.
-Using `cURL` for the Linux file:
+For example, using `cURL` on the Linux executable:

 ```bash
 curl -sL https://github.com/jadelily18/docker-servers/blob/main/build/get-template-linux\?raw\=true --output get-template-linux